Cerendastanoglu/Spector/README_SPECTOR.md

-# Product Management Suite
+# Spector - Product Management Suite

 ## Overview

-Product Management Suite is a comprehensive Shopify app for managing products, inventory, collections, and bulk operations.
+Spector is a comprehensive Shopify app for managing products, inventory, collections, and bulk operations.
 Built with Remix, Polaris, and GraphQL, it provides merchants with powerful tools to efficiently manage their entire product catalog.

 ## Features